-- In the Model Builder click Mesh 1 A. In the Settings window, locate the Physics-Controlled Mesh section.
-From the Element Size list, choose Finer. - 2 In the Mesh toolbar, click Mapped 📷. - 3 Right-click Mapped 1 in and select Size A. - 4 In the Settings window for Size, locate the Geometric Entity Selection section.
+- In the Model Builder click Mesh 1 .
+In the Settings window, locate the Physics-Controlled Mesh section.
+From the Element Size list, choose Finer.

+- 3 Right-click Mapped 1 and select Size . - 4 In the Settings window for Size, locate the Geometric Entity Selection section.
 From the Geometric entity level list, select Domain and choose Domain 2 only.